WebAssembly/threads/proposals/threads/Overview.md

 ## Atomic Memory Accesses

 Atomic memory accesses are separated into three categories, load/store, read-modify-write, and compare-exchange.
-All atomic memory accesses require a shared linear memory.
-Attempting to use atomic access operators on non-shared linear memory is a validation error.
+All atomic memory accesses can be performed on both shared and unshared linear memories.

 Currently all atomic memory access instructions are [sequentially consistent][].
 Instructions with other memory orderings may be provided in the future.